igorlech/igorlech/README.md

 ### Hi there 👋

+Originally from Poland, I'm a young and eager Multimedia Design student at Business Academy Aarhus on Frontend Development specialisation.
+Having strong interests in this field, as well as User Experience and User Interface Design, I constantly seek for all opportunities for learning and gaining experience within these areas.
+I consider myself a responsible, hard-working and proactive person with a wide background in team working and communication with people.

 <!--
 **igorlech/igorlech** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.